pustotnik/zenmake/docs/buildconf-taskparams.rst

         Just amount of running of ``cmd``.
 It's mostly for tests.
         By default it's 1.

+    If current task has parameter ``run`` with empty ``features`` or with only ``runcmd`` in the ``features`` then it is standalone runcmd task.

+    If current task is not standalone runcmd task then command from parameter ``run`` will be run after compilation and linking.
+If you want to have a command that will be called before compilation and linking you can make another standalone runcmd task and specify this new task in the parameter ``use`` of the current task.

+    By default ZenMake expects that any build task produces a target file (one or more) and if it doesn't find this file when the task is finished it will throw an error.
+And it is true for standalone runcmd tasks also.
+    If you want to create standalone runcmd task which doesn't produce target file you can set task parameter
+    :ref:`target<buildconf-taskparams-target>` to an empty string.

     Examples in python format:

     .. code-block:: python

         'echo' : {
             'run' : "echo 'say hello'",
+            'target': '',
         },

         'test.py' : {